 How to make gluten free pastry

-There’s a printable recipe card below, but here are some step-by-step photos to guide you through how to make my gluten free pastry recipe.
+There’s a printable recipe card below, but here are some step-by-step photos to guide you through how to make my gluten free pastry recipe:

-Add the flour, xanthan gum, salt – and sugar if using – to a large mixing bowl and stir together.
+First, add the flour, xanthan gum, salt – and sugar if using – to a large mixing bowl and stir together.

 Cut the COLD butter into cubes and then add to the bowl.
 Using your fingers, rub the mix together until it resembles breadcrumbs (right hand photo above).